 We now present the main results from the experiments.
 Note that while the algorithm is designed to minimize regret, we cannot directly plot regret here since we don't have true $\pi^{\star}$ (or the the prompt that maximizes the score), a priori, for any of the scenarios.
 Therefore, throughout, we report experiment results in terms of empirical performance scores.

-\paragraph{Main results and trend analysis:} Figure \ref{fig:performance} shows the results of our numerical experiments over 10 iterations: it plots how much \textsc{T-BoN BO}, \textsc{GEPA}, and \textsc{Best-of-N} improved their performance from the initial \textsc{Worst5-of-N} score across eight scenarios.
-(For the detailed data used to generate this plot, refer to Table \ref{tab:steps_cs} and \ref{tab:steps_cs_gepa} in Appendix \ref{sec:data}.)
-At each step (the $x$-axis), the performance score (the $y$-axis) is the average of eight scenarios' mean evaluation score for the test persona dataset.\footnote{\textsc{Best-of-N} remains constant because, as discussed earlier, it is simply the best among the initial pool of ads and this baseline does not involve generation of new ads.} For example, the step-2 score is the average of the eight step-2 mean evaluation scores.
-As the figure illustrates, both \textsc{T-BoN BO} and \textsc{GEPA} improve consistently across steps, with \textsc{T-BoN BO} demonstrating faster early gains and achieving a significantly better final performance than \textsc{GEPA}.
-Notably, by the third step on average, which is equivalent to 600 persona evaluations, \textsc{T-BoN BO} and \textsc{GEPA} both outperform the \textsc{Best-of-64} baseline.
+\paragraph{Main results and trend analysis:} Figure \ref{fig:performance} shows the results of our numerical experiments over 10 iterations: it plots how much \textsc{TextBO} and \textsc{GEPA} improved their performance from the initial \textsc{Worst5-of-N} score across eight scenarios.
+(For the detailed data used to generate this plot, see Tables \ref{tab:steps_cs} and \ref{tab:steps_cs_gepa} in Web Appendix \ref{appssec:detailedExpResult}.)
+At each step (the $x$-axis), the performance score (the $y$-axis) is the average of eight scenarios' mean evaluation score for the test persona dataset.\footnote{\textsc{Best-of-N} remains constant because, as discussed earlier, it is simply the best among the initial pool of ads and this baseline does not involve generation of new ads.} For example, the step 2 score is the average of the eight step 2 mean evaluation scores.
+Both \textsc{TextBO} and \textsc{GEPA} improve consistently across steps, with \textsc{TextBO} demonstrating faster early gains and achieving a significantly better final performance than \textsc{GEPA}.
+Notably, by the third step on average, which is equivalent to 600 persona evaluations, both \textsc{TextBO} and \textsc{GEPA} outperform the \textsc{Best-of-64} baseline.
 Further, by step 8, both algorithms have reached stable performance.